Thanks to Frances Perkins

 Fighter for Workers’ Rights

-Deborah Hopkinson’s energetic text and Kristy Caldwell’s appealing illustrations introduce readers to a fascinating woman who has changed many American lives.
-Back matter features more information about Frances Perkins, Social Security, and resources for economic education.
+Deborah Hopkinson’s energetic text and Kristy Caldwell’s appealing illustrations unite to tell Perkins’ fascinating story as well as introduce early concepts of financial literacy, the Social Security Act, and the New Deal.
+Back matter features more information about Frances Perkins, Social Security, and resources for economic education. eBook available.

 Publication Date: 8/1/2020